 Why is BHYP important?

-Adolescence is a sensitive period for engagement in health-risk behaviours (e.g., substance use, physical inactivity, poor nutrition, risky sexual activity), which can have life-long repercussions.
+Adolescence often is characterized as a health paradox because it is a time of extensive increases in physical and mental capabilities, yet mortality and injury rates increase significantly from childhood to adolescence.
+In fact, the adolescent years may be a sensitive time for engagement in health-risk behaviours (e.g., substance use, physical inactivity, poor nutrition, risky sexual activity), which can have life-long repercussions.
 In fact:

 - Youth are more likely to report mental health problems and/or substance abuse disorders than any other age group

 - 70% of mental disorders start between early adolescence and young adulthood

 - Leading causes of death among adolescents are preventable (e.g., unintentional injuries, suicide, assault)

 - Health-risk behaviours that start or are reinforced during adolescence (physical inactivity, poor nutrition, substance abuse) are among the top 20 causes of health-related problems globally for all age groups